Wiktor Zin: Biography

 Zin is most well known in Poland as the host of the Polish TV series "Piórkiem i węglem" (With Pen and Charcoal).
 He was also featured in "Klub pod Smokiem" (Club Under the Dragon), "Szperacze" (The Seekers), "Spotkanie z zabytkami" (A Meeting with Landmarks), "Dźwięk i linia" (The Sound and Line), "Być tutaj" (To Be Here), "Nad Niemnem, Piną i Prypecią" (On the Niemen, Piną and Prypeć Rivers) "Spotkanie z prof. Zinem" (Meetings with Professor Zin), "Sztuka patrzenia"(The Art of Looking), "Nasze korzenie" (Our Roots), as well as "Opowieści domu rodzinnego" (Tales of the Family Home).
 He also hosted radio programs among them "Półgłosem i ciszą" (Half-silent and Quiet) in Radio Bis.

 He also designed a number of sets for a number of plays and operas, as well as the author of a number of paintings.
 Zin also wrote articles for numerous publications both scholarly as well as for the general public.

-Towards the end of his life he occupied the position of the Protector of the European Academy of Art in Warsaw, the director of the Polish Board of Urban and Architectural Landmark Conservation at the Cracow University of Technology, the Director of the chair of Art History and Culture at the University of Information Technology and Management in Rzeszów, a lecturer at Akademia Górniczo-Hutnicza in Cracow as well as the chancellor of the awards council for the medal "Polonia Mater Nostra est".
+Towards the end of his life he occupied the position of the Protector of the European Academy of Art in Warsaw, the director of the Polish Board of Urban and Architectural Landmark Conservation at the Kraków University of Technology, the Director of the chair of Art History and Culture at the University of Information Technology and Management in Rzeszów, a lecturer at Akademia Górniczo-Hutnicza in Kraków as well as the chancellor of the awards council for the medal "Polonia Mater Nostra est".

-Zin was active until the end of his life - he died suddenly, a few minutes before eight o'clock as he was preparing for class with students at the University of Information Technology and Management in Rzeszów.
+Zin was active until the end of his life – he died suddenly on 17 May 2007 as he was preparing for class with students at the University of Information Technology and Management in Rzeszów.

-The Professor left behind his wife Aleksandra, with whom he had a son Szymon as well as a daughter, Monika.
+Wiktor Zin left behind his wife Aleksandra, with whom he had a son Szymon as well as a daughter, Monika.

 Funeral

-Wiktor Zin's funeral took place on 23 May 2007 at the Rakowicki Cemetery in Cracow.
-The funeral mass was held earlier in the day at 11:00 am at St. Mary's Basilica in Cracow where 24 clergymen took part.
+Wiktor Zin's funeral took place on 23 May 2007 at the Rakowicki Cemetery in Kraków.
+The funeral mass was held earlier in the day at 11:00 am at St. Mary's Basilica in Kraków where 24 clergymen took part.
 After the Eucharist the coffin with Professor Zin's body left the basilica in the accompaniment of a traditional Góral ensemble.
-At 1:00 pm kondukt the funeral march led by the Metropolitan of Cracow Stanisław Dziwisz as well as Cardinal Franciszek Macharski left the funeral gates of the cemetery for the place of final interment.
-Eulogies were given by friends, colleagues, former students, the vice-minister of culture and national heritage as well as representatives of the city of Cracow, Hrubieszów and the voivodship of Lesser Poland.
+At 1:00 pm kondukt the funeral march led by the Metropolitan of Kraków Stanisław Dziwisz as well as Cardinal Franciszek Macharski left the funeral gates of the cemetery for the place of final interment.
+Eulogies were given by friends, colleagues, former students, the vice-minister of culture and national heritage as well as representatives of the city of Kraków, Hrubieszów and the voivodship of Lesser Poland.
 The lowering of the coffin into the ground was accompanied by the music of a traditional Góral funeral ensemble as well as two trumpeters who played the works Hejnal, Barka and "Va Pensiero" from the opera Nabucco by Giuseppe Verdi.
 The gravestone was covered by literally hundreds of wreaths and wildflowers which Professor Zin was so well known for adoring.